Introduction

 - King’s College London Having gained human resource expertise, graduates from KCL are placed in roles in both public and private sectors.

-These programmes from the UK universities open diverse and global career pathways across private firms, public organisations, communications agencies, and government departments.
+These HR courses in UK universities open diverse and global career pathways across private firms, public organisations, communications agencies, and government departments.
 Individuals usually progress into roles such as Organisation and Workforce Development Consultant, HR Advisor, HR Business Partner, and Recruitment or Training Specialists in sectors such as information and digital technology, FMCG and manufacturing, financial and professional services, consultancy, and recruitment and employment services.

 Career opportunities span a wide range of HR functions, including Careers Advisor, Equality and Diversity Officer, HR Analyst, HR Compliance Administrator, Employee Benefits or Rewards Manager, HR Generalist, HR Manager, Recruitment Manager, and Training Advisor.